2024 Schedule C Form and Instructions

 Where to Mail Schedule C

 If you're filing electronically, form Schedule C will be submitted along with your federal income tax return.
-For paper filing, attach Schedule C to your Form 1040 or Form 1040-SR and mail it to the IRS address listed in the instructions for Form 1040.
+For paper filing, attach Schedule C to your Form 1040 or Form 1040-SR and mail it to the IRS address listed.
 Notice the Attachment Sequence No. 09 text in the upper right-hand corner of the Schedule C form.
 Always verify the correct mailing address and use certified mail to ensure your return is tracked and delivered securely.

 Common IRS Schedule C Mistakes to Avoid